 High quality fish oil supplements normally are not a significant source of PCBs.
 However, cod liver oil can have high levels.
 Lactation is the most important elimination route of PCBs in women, which implies that pregnant and nursing mothers should avoid most fish and shellfish.
 Most U.S. residents do not have significant exposure to PCBs.

-New research finds postpartum PCB levels linked to subsequent breast cancer risk
+New research finds postpartum PCB levels linked to risk

 The study referenced at the beginning of this news article was designed to test the hypothesis that elevated levels of PCBs in mothers shortly after having given birth are associated with increased risk of premenopausal breast cancer.
 It has been established that the breast is more susceptible to toxins during certain periods, including the prenatal period, puberty, pregnancy, and postpartum.
 To conduct the study, the authors analyzed stored postpartum serum samples that had been collected between 1959 and 1967 for PCBs.
 The samples were collected an average of 17 years before breast cancer diagnosis (average age of diagnosis: 43 years).
 The study included 112 breast cancer cases matched to cancer-free controls based on birth year.